edeliver/edeliver/README.md

 DELIVER_TO="/opt/my-erlang-app" # deploy directory on production hosts
 ```

-To use different configurations on different hosts, you can [configure edeliver to link](https://github.com/boldpoker/edeliver/wiki/Use-per-host-configuration) the `vm.args` and/or the `sys.config` files in the release package by setting the `LINK_VM_ARGS=/path/to/vm.args` and/or `LINK_SYS_CONFIG=/path/to/sys.config` variables in the edeliver config if you use [mix](http://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html) and [exrm](https://github.com/bitwalker/exrm) to build the releases.
+To use different configurations on different hosts, you can [configure edeliver to link](https://github.com/boldpoker/edeliver/wiki/Use-per-host-configuration) the `vm.args` and/or the `sys.config` files in the release package by setting the `LINK_VM_ARGS=/path/to/vm.args` and/or `LINK_SYS_CONFIG=/path/to/sys.config` variables in the edeliver config if you use [mix](http://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html) and [exrm](https://github.com/bitwalker/exrm) or [distillery](https://github.com/bitwalker/distillery) to build the releases.

 ## Build Commands